-In this section we plot the average \textit{Spearman rank correlation (rho)} between the results produced by algorithm 2 and other node sampling based approaches on artificial and real world graphs.
-Rho is a standard ranking correlation that measures the similarity between ordering of two ranking algorithms.
-The plots are given in Fig. \ref{cor}.
+In this section, we plot the average \textit{Spearman rank correlation (rho)} between the results produced by Algorithm~\ref{al2} and the other node-sampling based approaches on synthetic and real-world graphs.
+Rho is a standard ranking correlation that measures the similarity between the ordering of two ranking algorithms.
+The plots are in Figure~\ref{cor}.

-Correlation of our approach is very high (very close to 1) for almost all networks.
-Our approach outperforms all node sampling based algorithms.
-In very dense networks, 2-BC sometimes produces better result than our approach but it should be noted that the difference in correlations are minute even when 2-BC takes a lot more time than our approach.
-In sparse networks, our approach produces much better results than 2-BC in very small amount of time.
+Correlation of BOLT is very high (very close to 1) for almost all networks.
+BOLT outperforms all node sampling based algorithms.
+In very dense networks, 2-BC sometimes produces a better result than BOLT, but it should be noted that the difference in correlations are minute even when 2-BC takes a lot more time than BOLT.
+In sparse networks, BOLT produces much better results than 2-BC in a smaller amount of time.